RunLittleTurtle/the-brain-ai-scraper/docs/Features Checklist.md

 # Features Checklist

+- [ ] **Regression Suite:** All tests in `src/regression/regression.test.ts` must pass before moving any feature to “In Review” or “Done”.

 This checklist prioritizes features (P0-P3) grouping them by parent page/module, considering core user value and a logical development flow.

 ## Priority Legend: